Priyanshu1129/webhook-repo/webhook-client/README.md

 ### 3. Update Backend API URL (if using Ngrok)

-By default, the frontend fetches data from:
+By default, the frontend fetches from:

 ```js
 http://localhost:5000/webhook/notifications